Best Starfield weapons guide – guns, melee weapons, and grenades list

 • Yellow – legendary weaponry

 There are a few different ways to get weapons in Starfield.
 Looting weapons is the most common way.
 Crates, dead bodies, and other storage have a chance of holding them.
-You can also get weapons as rewards for completing quests.
+You can also get weapons as rewards for completing main and side quests.
 Lastly, weapons can be bought using credits at vendors and shops around the Settled Systems, including Jemison Mercantile in New Atlantis.

 Starfield weapons guide: A masked player character fires a robust looking weapon on automatic down a corridor.